raul26/onix-snippets/README.md

 This extension is created for OnixJS framework users, allowing them create Onix application faster.
 ## Features

-This is the list of snippets available:
+This is the list of snippets available in Typescript files:

 - onix-microservice
 - onix-soa